June 28, 2023

-Privacy, Data Protection, GDPR, these words all seem only one step away from becoming the latest buzzwords for businesses.
+Privacy, Data Protection, GDPR, these words all seem like the latest buzzwords for regulatory bodies.
 So, what is all the fuss about it anyway?
 Do any of these things concern your organisation at all?

 This guide to privacy compliance will cover four key topics: